vjovanov/actormig/actor-migration.md

   and can be configured by these [instructions](http://doc.akka.io/docs/akka/2.1.0-RC1/intro/getting-started.html#Using_a_build_tool).
 During the RC phase the Akka RC number should match the Scala one (e.g. Scala 2.10.0-RC2 runs with Akka 2.1-RC2).

-After this change the compilation will fail due to different package names and some .
+After this change the compilation will fail due to different package names and slight differences in the API.
 We will have to change each imported actor from scala to Akka.
 Following is the non-exhaustive list of package names that need to be changed:

     scala.actors._ -> akka.actor._